mdhasanuzzamanbp/portugal_administrative_gis/README.md

 | Population NULL | 302 |

 <p align="justify">
-Population coverage is incomplete because the population data source does not use the same Freguesia geographic configuration as the administrative boundaries.
-As a result, we could not directly match 302 current Freguesia records to a population value.
-We retained these records with NULL population values rather than assigning potentially incorrect values.
+Population coverage is incomplete because the 2021 population dataset and the 2025 CAOP administrative boundaries use different Freguesia configurations.
+Some Freguesias in the population dataset were merged or represented differently from the 2025 administrative units.
+Consequently, 302 current Freguesia records could not be directly matched to population values.
+These records were retained with NULL population values rather than assigning potentially inaccurate population values.
 </div>

 ## Limitations